sheyll/b9-vm-image-builder/README.md

     [libvirt-lxc]
     connection: lxc:///
     emulator_path: /usr/lib/libvirt/libvirt_lxc
+    # contains `Just "libvirt-network-name"` or `Nothing` for your libvirt
+    # default network settings
     network: Nothing
     use_sudo: True
     virsh_path: /usr/bin/virsh

-It is likely necessary to configure `libvirt-lxc`:

-* `network` contains `Just "libvirt-network-name"` or `Nothing` for your libvirt default network settings
+Some of the options can also be specified on the command line.

-# Writing b9 build files
+# Writing B9 build files

-If you really need to write these file, you are basically f'ed, unless of course I finish writing this documentation.
+If you really need to write these file, you are basically f'ed.

-Until then, look at existing config files and read the sources.
+For now, look at existing config files and read the sources, if anything, make sure to read at least the chapter _Anger-Management_ before throwing stuff around.

-Yes, I *am* actually sorry.
-TODO finish.
+More documentation is comming soon!

 ## General Structure

-A b9 configuration describes a single `ArtifactGenerator`.
+A B9 configuration describes a single `ArtifactGenerator`.
 It generates files belonging to a VM, such as qcow2/raw/vmdk-image file(s) and e.g. cloud-init ISO image files.

-Just to recap: a `.b9` build file _is_ always ever only a literl `ArtifactGenerator`.
+Just to recap: a `something.b9` build file _is_ always ever only a mere `ArtifactGenerator` literal, no matter how many `Let`, `Each`, `Artifacts`, etc... you see flying around there.

+## Creating artifacts

-To get any _real_ artifact out of an artifact generator use:
+To get any _real_ artifact out of an artifact generator use the `Artifact` constructor.
+It takes *2* parameters an arbitrary id and a describtion of what the artifact consists of:

      Artifact (IID "some_instance_id")
               (VmImages ... | CloudInit ...)

+An artifact can either be a (set of) VM-disk-image(s) likely in combination with some shell script to install software, etc *or* a static collection of files put on a cloud-init image(VFAT or ISO or directory).

-### Defining `ArtifactGenerator`s that Produce VM-image-files
+### Defining artifact generators that produce vm image files

 To produce vm image files, e.g. with some software installed use the `VmImages` artifact generator.
 It has only *2* parameters: